TO-GO MEAL SCHEDULE

 Blanchet House rescues fresh, excess food from businesses around Portland like the Oregon Convention Center and Trader Joe’s.
 We received over 300,000 pounds of donated food in 2019 and got it to hungry people.
 All other food is purchased from the Oregon Food Bank.
 We also share food with mutual aid groups and partner nonprofits.

-Every dish is prepared, cooked and served with care by professional chefs, volunteers, and the men residing in our housing program.
-We do our best to serve a balanced plate of protein, vegetables, carbohydrates, and fruit.
+Every dish is prepared, cooked, and served with care by professional chefs, volunteers, and the men residing in our housing program.
+We strive to serve a balanced plate of protein, vegetables, carbohydrates, and fruit.
 We also consider the dental challenges of our guests by serving pre-cut soft dishes.
 It is hard to predict what we might get donated so we have to be creative with our daily menus.

 Call us if you have food to donate at 503-241-4340.